R2Northstar/ModdingDocs/docs/source/native/async.rst

 It's also possible to trigger and catch signals with methods that aren't properties of an entity.

-.. cpp:function:: void Signal( entity ent, string signal, table<var, var> results = null )
+.. cpp:function:: void Signal( var obj, string signal, table<var, var> results = null )

     Trigger a signal on ``ent``.
 The passed ``results`` will be returned by ``WaitSignal``.